riverrun/openmaize/README.md

 ## Upgrading to the newest version

-There have been a few changes in the newest versions, 0.19 and 0.18, and there were many changes in version 0.17.
+There have been a few changes in the newest versions, 0.17 to 0.20.
-Please check the `UPGRADE_0.18.md` guide in this directory for details.
+Please check the `UPGRADE_0.20.md` guide in this directory for details.

 ## Goals